-Classes at both the LaGrange & Countryside locations will be split among the three shows.
-(Please see the fall 2012 class schedule to determine which show each class will be participating with on show day.
-All classes highlighted in yellow will dance in the 11:00 am show, pink will dance in the 2:00 pm show, while classes highlighted in blue will dance in the 5:00 pm show.)
+Classes at both the LaGrange & Countryside locations will be split among the six shows.
+Please see the Winter – June 2015 Class Schedule to determine which show each class will be participating with on show day.
 Although the recital is not mandatory for our students, all dancers who wish to perform in the show are asked to follow the guidelines below.

 In order to participate in the June recital, there are a few requirements we ask of your dancer:

 - Class Attendance – Attendance is extremely important, especially during the months of February through June.
 Each week the steps and proper technique are being taught for the performance.
 Please try to miss as few classes as possible for your dancer’s and their class’ sake.

 - Costumes – A costume must be purchased for each class in order to dance in the show.
 To ensure all dancers receive a costume, the studio automatically purchases a costume for each child in every class unless the parent previously notified the studio their dancer will NOT be participating in the recital.
 The price breakdown per costume is as follows: Twinkle Tots $60.00 each plus tax, Pre-Dance, Hippity Hop, Jazz It Up, Jazzy Tumble and Kinder Combo Classes $65.00 each plus tax, all other classes are $70.00 each plus tax.
 Costume fees will be charged to the card or account on file on January 3, 2015.